×

 What do people find most challenging about the culture in Thailand?

-"Learning to write was challenging, because I had to get a tutor to get me started," said one expat in Bangkok.
+"Learning to write was challenging, because I had to get a tutor to get me started," explained one foreigner living in Bangkok, Thailand.

 View More Answers